EDUCATION

 Education institutions should track the following KPIs:

-Managing your enrollments and inquiries on excel or multiple platforms might serve the purpose for now.
-It however gets KO’d when we consider a consolidated enrollment management tool.
-With the help of an enrollment CRM, educational institutions can manage, try, and test best working strategies in the student enrollment process.
+With the help of an enrollment CRM, educational institutions can manage and test the best strategies in the student enrollment process.
 Gaining visibility into the admissions funnel makes it easier to push inquiries to enrollments faster.

-With LeadSquared’s end-to-end enrollment CRM backing your admissions team, ensure quicker student conversions.
+Ensure quicker student conversions with LeadSquared’s end-to-end enrollment CRM backing your admissions team.

 FAQs